Car Spoilers: Style vs Purpose

 39883_RearView

-Remember the Spoilers are used to exert more downward force on RWD (Rear Wheel Driven) cars to make better traction in the rear wheels.
+Remember the Spoilers are used to exert a more downward force on RWD (Rear Wheel Driven) cars to make better traction in the rear wheels.
 With FWD (Front Wheel Driven) cars, the rear wheels are not driven – hence there is no practical use of increasing traction of the rear wheels.

 Subscribe